“A Scene in Shantytown, New York” appearing in the March 4, 1880 edition of the New York Daily Graphic, via Wikimedia Commons

-At the same time as the stock market crash, the reservoir in Central Park, north of Belvedere Castle, was drained and taken out of service leaving a large expanse of open land for what would become the Great Lawn.
+At the same time as the stock market crash, the reservoir in Central Park, north of Belvedere Castle, was drained and taken out of service, leaving a large expanse of open land for what would become the Great Lawn.
 The construction planned for the area had been delayed due to the economic crisis.

 Late in 1930, a number of people had already begun to set up camp in this area but were quickly evicted by the police.
 However, as the Depression progressed and conditions worsened, attitudes changed and public sentiment became more sympathetic.
 In July of 1931, 22 unemployed men sleeping in the park were arrested, but upon sentencing, the charges were dropped and the ruling judge gave each of the men two dollars from his own pocket.
 It was also assumed that the tenants of the new Fifth Avenue and Central Park West apartments did not consider these men to be welcomed guests, but even they did not protest their presence.

 In December of that year, the New York Times reported living quarters for nine men including six shacks, one with a stove.
 One of the men was quoted, “We work hard to keep it clean, because that is important,” pointing to the care and consideration Hooverville residents gave their unconventional homes.
 Shortly after, seven of the men were arrested as vagrants, but the charges were dismissed.
-The article also reported on the daily routine of the men consisting of morning repairs of their comfort stations where they would shave and make themselves presentable.
+The article also reported on the daily routine of the men consisting of morning repairs to their comfort stations where they would shave and make themselves presentable.

-Additional arrests continued, but in many of these cases the charges were dropped.
-For example in September of 1932 a total of 29 men were taken into custody, but the Parks Department was later quoted saying, “with apologies and good feelings on both sides,” when speaking about what they referred to as “Hoover Valley.”
+Additional arrests continued, but in many of these cases, the charges were dropped.
+For example, in September of 1932, a total of 29 men were taken into custody, but the Parks Department was later quoted saying, “with apologies and good feelings on both sides,” when speaking about what they referred to as “Hoover Valley.”

-By that time Hoover Valley had expanded to 17 shacks running along “Depression Street,” each containing chairs and beds.
+By that time, Hoover Valley had expanded to 17 shacks running along “Depression Street,” each containing chairs and beds.
 Unemployed bricklayers built what was called the “Rockside Inn,” a brick building with a roof made from inlaid tile.